Daniel-Ze/mapro/README.md

 # `mapro` - Manage projects and keep track of them

 If you're like me shuffling between several different projects during your daily routine this simple collection of scripts might help you keep track of things more easily.
-Time and reproduceability are the essence of every research project.
+Time and reproducibility are the essence of every research project.
 Contracts finish and data is handed over to the next person in line.
 A well organized project folder is worth a lot when you have to continue the work of others. \
 The main idea of `mapro` is:
-- Setup a folder and file structure that captures the necessary data and information in a reproducable fashion.
+- Setup a folder and file structure that captures the necessary data and information in a reproducible fashion.
 - Folders to store data, images and scripts (e.g. in `R` or `Python`)
 - Generate files for Notes and ToDos to keep track of what I was doing and what should be done in the future.
-- Put everything under version control using `GIT` to keep track of changes that happend over time.
+- Put everything under version control using `GIT` to keep track of changes that happened over time.
 - Keep track of multiple projects by storing meta data in a `SQlite` database allowing targeted editing of different projects.

 `mapro` will do all that.
 As I like `conda` for its dedicated environments I tried to implement a similar activation / deactivation mechanism for `mapro` allowing to easily move between projects.
 I tried to keep everything simple by using bash to script `mapro`.
-All dependencies are either preinstalled on unix systems (bash, GIT, SQlite) or are easily installable and open source (pandoc, TeXlive).
+All dependencies are either preinstalled on UNIX systems (bash, GIT, SQlite) or are easily installable and open source (pandoc, TeXlive).

 ## Dependencies